apache/couchdb-glazier/README.OLD.md

 ease building CouchDB on Windows.
 It's as fully automated as possible, with most of the effort required only once.

-Glazier uses the MS Visual Studio 2022 toolchain as much as possible, to ensure a quality Windows experience and to execute all binary dependencies within the same runtime.
+Glazier uses the MS Visual Studio 2017 toolchain as much as possible, to ensure a quality Windows experience and to execute all binary dependencies within the same runtime.

 We hope Glazier simplifies using Erlang and CouchDB for you, giving a consistent, repeatable build environment.

-Of course, you can also use our [previous script collection](README.OLD.md) to create CouchDB for Windows.
-Please note that this is currently no longer tested.

 # Base Requirements